microsoftgraph/msgraph-sdk-powershell/src/Calendar/Calendar/docs/v1.0/Update-MgUserEvent.md

 ```

 ### -AllowNewTimeProposals
-true if the meeting organizer allows invitees to propose a new time when responding; otherwise false.
+true if the meeting organizer allows invitees to propose a new time when responding; otherwise, false.
 Optional.
 Default is true.